imaNNeo/StepBarView/README.md

 can be used in pages that you have some steps to reach

-you can download the [Demo apk file](https://github.com/imaNNeoFighT/StepBarView/raw/master/repo_files/SbvDemo1-0-0.apk) (you can first adjust your Chart in the app and then implement it in code)
+you can download the [Demo apk file](https://github.com/imaNNeoFighT/StepBarView/raw/master/repo_files/SbvDemo1-0-0.apk) (you can first adjust your StepBar in the demoApp and then implement it in code)

 <img src="./repo_files/images/demo.gif" width="300">